PrefaceThe Soft Ones, innumerable, playing interminably in the vast field of light.

 A few in the field, however, have become gradually aware of some connection between one act and the next.
 As they become aware, they begin tutoring the younger ones.

-Younger ones, indeed, for without time there is no standard for age in this field other than that awareness.
+Younger ones, indeed, for without time there is no standard for age in this field besides that awareness.

-It is a different sense in which there is no time outside the nursery.
+It is a different sense in which there is no time outside the field.
 Perhaps I should say, no measured time.